joker-b/ChartThrob/README.md

 1. <b>Analyze</b> the chart in _ChartThrob_ &#151; the result will be a new Curves layer containing a Printing Curve, which you can use on the spot or save for repeated use later.
 1. <b>Apply</b> that curve to any B&W images you like, before printing them to digital negatives.
 The curve will correct the original image grayscale values to neatly fit to the grayscale range of your chosen medium.

 So let's begin!
 From any Photoshop session, you can start-up _ChartThrob_ by selecting "File&#8594;Scripts&#8594;ChartThrob."
+A ChartThrob dialog box will appear:

 <center><img alt="ctCreate106.jpg" src="http://www.botzilla.com/blog/pix2006/ctCreate106.jpg" width="515" height="280" border="0" vspace=4 hspace=6  /></center>

-If you have no documents open and start _ChartThrob,_ you should see a dialog box similar to the one above (if you have documents open, the dialog will be more complex, but will still contain this info) (The illustrations in this doc page show both Windows and Mac examples).
+If you have no documents open, you should see a dialog box similar to the one above.
+If you already have documents open, the dialog will be more complex, but will still contain this info along with additional options (The illustrations in this doc page show both Windows and Mac examples).
 Pressing <b>"Help"</b> will provide you with step-by-step instructions, or pressing <b>"Build New Chart Now"</b> will do exactly that &#151; it will create a new document and start filling it with profiling information.
 Photoshop draws very quickly, but this will typically take several seconds &#151; especially if you have the 'Numbers' option checked.
 The result will look like the picture below (with or without the numeric labels).

 <center><img alt="ChartThrobTemp.jpg" vspace=4 hspace=6 src="http://www.botzilla.com/blog/pix2006/ChartThrobTemp.jpg" width="400" height="403" border="0"/></center>